Food Tour in Lusaka

 The food scene in Lusaka is best discovered on foot — start at Soweto Market to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Kabwata Cultural Village for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Lusaka.
+Roamee Pro, also known as Roamee, offers a free food tour route in Lusaka.
 The audio walking tour can include stops such as Soweto Market — one of Africa's largest open-air markets, a sensory overload of produce, textiles, and crafts, plus hidden gems like Kabwata Cultural Village — a recreated traditional village where craftspeople from all of Zambia's tribes sell their work.

-Use this page as a starting point for a Lusaka walking tour, a free self-guided route, or the Roamee app for Lusaka.
+Use this page as a starting point for a Lusaka walking tour, a free route, or the Roamee app for Lusaka.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Lusaka is best known for culture and nature, stops like Soweto Market sit alongside bakeries and cafes tucked into side streets — and quieter spots like Kabwata Cultural Village where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.